 Ron’s family established the Ron Barger Memorial Scholarship after the death of the visiting professor that had taught in the School of Forestry for several years.
 The students then voted to honor their former professor by contributing timber sale proceeds they will receive from Lubrecht Forest Section 13 to endow the scholarship.
-Awarded to a junior majoring in Forest Resources Management, the scholarship assists a student who exemplifies Ron Barger's dedication to the profession of forestry.
+Awarded to a junior majoring in Forestry at the University of Montana, the scholarship assists a student who exemplifies Ron Barger's dedication to the profession of forestry.
 The student must demonstrate professionalism and leadership in practical forest management.

 Russell M. Gates Memorial Award

 The Russell M. Gates Memorial Award is named for a 1975 graduate of UM's School of Forestry.
 Russ Gates was killed in 1983 while working for Champion International Corporation as Lincoln District Land Manager.
 After falling a large Douglas fir, he was struck by a spruce snag, which fell from the side, 38' from the tree being felled.
 He left a wife and two sons.
 Russ was very active as a professional contestant in logging shows, competing on a local, regional, national, and international level.
 He was also a leading supporter of many community activities in Lincoln and was active in securing a doctor for the Lincoln area.

 The award is presented to any junior or senior enrolled in the College of Forestry and Conservation.
 The most important selection criteria is that the recipient exemplifies Russ's characteristics of professionalism and service to the College.